eapowertools/qs-admin-playbook/docs/asset_management/apps/remove_unused_private_sheets.md

 </div>
 </div>

+#### Prerequisites

+- NodeJS

+This process uses NodeJS to interact with the Qlik Engine JSON API.
+To confirm that NodeJS is installed and properly configured, run the following commands in `cmd.exe`:
+- `node --version`
+- `npm --version`

+#### Steps

 1. Download the following files from [here](https://github.com/eapowertools/qs-admin-playbook/tree/master/scripts/remove_tagged_private_sheets) and place them in a desired folder.
   - `remove_tagged_private_sheets.js`
   - `package.json`
 2. Edit the following mandatory variables in `remove_tagged_private_sheets.js`
  - `host`
  - `TAG_TO_SEARCH_FOR`
-3. Refer to the following page regarding NPM configuration, which is required to run the script.
-In short, if the script is being run on a server with Qlik Sense Enterprise running on it, the instance of NodeJS that is installed with Qlik can be leveraged with little effort: [NPM Configuration](../../helper/npm.md)
-4. Ensure both `npm` and `node` are in the _Path_.
-Refer to step 2 above.
-5. Open a cmd prompt, and navigate to the folder from step 1.
+3. Open a cmd prompt, and navigate to the folder from step 1.
-6. Enter `npm install`
+4. Enter `npm install`
-7. To execute the program, enter `node remove_tagged_private_sheets.js`
+5. To execute the program, enter `node remove_tagged_private_sheets.js`
-8. Refer to both `log.txt` and `output.csv`
+6. Refer to both `log.txt` and `output.csv`

 **Tags**